nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Download Data Feature

-The download data feature allows the user to download student data as a CSV file in a directory location of their choice.
+The download data feature allows the CS2100 TA to download student data as a CSV file in a directory location of their choice.

 #### Implementation